 The concept of sin is Western religion’s solution to trauma.
 Sin is a blame game.
 Sin blames suffering on god’s enemies through the vengeance of physical punishment or psychological guilt.
 There is no escaping from the vicious cycle of trauma within the religious system because it was built around trauma.
 Non-judgment is the solution.
 If we understand trauma, we see there is no such thing as fault at an ultimate level.
 Suffering simply is.
 Unsafety is a fact of the universe.
 By trying to tame it in our understanding, we only create more of it.
 We split ourselves into pieces and repress memories along with parts of ourselves when we face severe pain, dissociating in order to survive.
 As a result, we find ourselves trying to destroy ourselves, people, or situations that remind us of that pain through mental repression or outright destruction.
 Our lives are built around patterns of avoidance.
 Yet even as we try to avoid, our minds attempt to heal us by forcing us to take the pain–constantly bringing it into our lives.
 This is a miserable conflict.

 The way out of the cycle is to accept the unacceptable, to stop trying to define, control, and tame reality through blame.
 Suffering and unsafety are facts of the universe.
 Yet love and connection are just as fundamental to existence.
-Fundamentalist religion is a traumatized way of approaching life, a rejecting and accepting different parts of reality and oneself in order to cope with the wounding of existence.
+Fundamentalist religion is a traumatized way of approaching life, a rejection and acceptance of different parts of reality and oneself in order to cope with the wounding of existence.
 Compassion is the key.
 Compassion is a loving acceptance of all that is and all that you are.
 We comfort people in agony, “It’s not your fault.”
 This is non-judgmental, compassionate acceptance.
 The solution to suffering is not a crucifix: it is an embrace.
 Stop nailing yourself to a cross, stop asking God to bury the part of you that seems unlovable.
 Bring the embrace of compassionate awareness to the ugliest parts of your experience, and you will reintegrate the part of yourself you lost touch with when you dissociated from the agony of the original trauma.